Loading...

 Correct Answer: B

-Rational: Part B pays the examiner (NP, PA, MD, etc.).
+Rationale: Part B pays the examiner (NP, PA, MD, etc.).
 Part B of Medicare pays for outpatient care, ambulatory surgery services, X-rays, durable medical equipment, laboratory, and home health.
 Part B is an option that Medicare recipients can pay for with a monthly option.
 This charge is based on income.
 Since there is an initial copay, the federal government's insurance plan may NOT pay for his visit to your clinic today.

 Respiratory